LNawrocki/WorkShop3/README.md

 # About

-It's web application which allowe to manage users
+It's web application which allowe to manage users MySQL database.

 ## Functionality